TrueCrimeAudit/AHK_Notes/README.md

 ## Final Thoughts

-AHK v2 is a fantastic language that combines the best of many worlds.
+AHK v2 is a great language that combines the effective syntax design from many different programming languages.
 Whether you’re coming from JavaScript, Python, or even Kotlin, you’ll find a lot of familiar concepts in AHK v2.
 At the same time, it has its own unique flavor of simplicity.

 Big thanks to [g.ahk](https://github.com/G33kDude), [Descolada](https://github.com/Descolada), and [Panaku](https://github.com/The-CoDingman) and everyone else who contributed to the original discussion.